mediacabinet/valuquery/README.md

 Now you can use your repository to perform CSS based queries and more!

-Imagine, you want to fetch the title's of your hi-res videos:
+Imagine, you want to fetch the titles of your hi-res videos:
 ```php
 $titles = $fileRepository->query('.video.hires', 'title');
 ```